elixirschool/elixirschool/lessons/advanced/gen-stage.md

 We did it!
 As we expected our application only omits even numbers and it does so _quickly_.

 At this point we have a working pipeline.
-There is a producer emitting numbers, a producer-consumber discarding odd numbers, and a consumer displaying all of this and continuing the flow.
+There is a producer emitting numbers, a producer-consumer discarding odd numbers, and a consumer displaying all of this and continuing the flow.

 ## Multiple Producers or Consumers